 writer, editor, journalist and author (and a natural-born sceptic)

-Based in Melbourne, Australia since 1970; and before that in Perth, Australia; and before Australia many years in Dehradun, a picturesque town (at least, when I lived there) in the foothills of Himalayas.
+Based since 1970 in Melbourne, Australia; and before that in Perth, Australia; and before Australia many years in Dehradun, a picturesque town (at least, when I lived there) in the foothills of the Himalayas

-Over Sixty Continuous Years of Science Writing ✍️ 13 May 1956 to date
+66+ YEARS of Continuous Years of Writing and publishing ✍️ 13 May 1956 to date

-Since then, I have regularly been writing on matters related to science, technology, environment and health right through my high school and college days to this day.
-So far, I have published 1000+ non-technical general-interest articles in major national and international newspapers and magazines; and 20+ popular-science books (internationally in many English editions and in 14 languages other than English).
-Not even bothering to count numerous brochures and booklets I wrote for corporate clients.
+Since then, I have regularly been writing on matters related to science, technology, environment, health and education right through my high school and college days to this day.
+So far, I have published 1000+ non-technical general-interest articles in major national and international newspapers and magazines (including New Scientist, UK); and 20+ popular science books (internationally in many English editions and in 14 languages other than English).
+Not even bothering to count the numerous education articles I wrote for The Educational Magazine and Education Victoria (two Education Department of Victoria publications which I also edited from 1982 to 1990) and The Times Educational Supplement (which has now become TES Magazine), and brochures and booklets for government and corporate clients.

 - November 2004: $15,000 literature grant by the Literature Board of the Australia Council for the Arts for writing creative nonfiction